vimalmenon/ai/README.md

 ## To Do

-- [x] Show updated at workflow
-- [x] Fix the error while adding nodes
-- [x] Show updated at in nodes
-- [x] Create workflow with agents
 - [ ] Add humps to response
 - [ ] Set up faker
 - [ ] Remove test warning